Casey A. Jones

 Casey A. Jones, the Holmes & Narver Inc. cook assigned to Amundsen-Scott South Pole Station, died 9 January 1980 when he was caught under a collapsing column of snow.
 Mr. Jones was removing snow that had plugged a vertical intake shaft when the column gave way.

 This was Mr. Jones's second tour in Antarctica.
-He wintered at Palmer in 1979 [sic, should read 1978].
+He wintered at Palmer in 1979 [sic, he wintered in 1978].

 At the request of his family, Mr. Jones's body was cremated in New Zealand.
 His ashes were committed to the Antarctic from an LC-130 airplane in flight over the Beardmore Glacier on 25 January.